-Credit reports and scores, tenant and employment screening reports, and other background checks all impact fundamental necessities in a consumer's life: the ability to rent an apartment or buy a home, obtain insurance, find a job, or obtain fairly priced credit.
+Credit reports and scores, tenant and employment screening reports, and other background checks all impact fundamental necessities in a consumer's life: the ability to rent an apartment or buy a home, obtain insurance, find a job, open or keep a bank account, and obtain fairly priced credit.
 Yet each one of these categories of "consumer reports" has serious systemic problems, and the consumer reporting agencies (CRAs) that traffic in our information are in need of reform.